-Figure 7: monthly Galileo signal in space ranging accuracy (95th percentile) for any satellite, measured during reporting period for worst-case (dual frequency) against MPL (minimum performance level)
+Figure 7: monthly Galileo signal in space ranging accuracy (95th percentile) for any satellite, measured during reporting period for dual frequency against MPL (minimum performance level)

-Figure 8: monthly Galileo signal in space ranging accuracy (95th percentile) for any satellite, measured during reporting period for worst-case (dual frequency) - zoom in
+Figure 8: monthly Galileo signal in space ranging accuracy (95th percentile) for any satellite, measured during reporting period for dual frequency - zoom in

-Figure 9: monthly Galileo signal in space ranging accuracy (95th percentile) for any satellite, measured during reporting period for worst-case (single frequency) against MPL (minimum performance level)
+Figure 9: monthly Galileo signal in space ranging accuracy (95th percentile) for any satellite, measured during reporting period for single frequency against MPL (minimum performance level)

-Figure 10: monthly Galileo signal in space ranging accuracy (95th percentile) for any satellite, measured during reporting period for worst-case (single frequency) - zoom in
+Figure 10: monthly Galileo signal in space ranging accuracy (95th percentile) for any satellite, measured during reporting period single frequency - zoom in

-Compliance with the MPL in [OS-SDD], referring to 95% confidence level, is achieved in all cases, with a specified maximum threshold of $7 \text{ m}^8$ for the monthly performance of each individual satellite.
+Compliance with the MPL in [OS-SDD], referring to 95% confidence level, is achieved in all cases, with a specified maximum threshold of 7 m for the monthly performance of each individual satellite.

-Figure 11 depicts the average "over all satellites" (constellation mean).
+Figure 11 depicts the average "over all satellites"; according to the MPL definition, separately per each single-frequency and dual frequency combination, this consists of 95% confidence level for the time series constituted by the instantaneous RMS of pertinent ranging accuracy values, operated among all space vehicles.
 Again, the [OS-SDD] MPL target of 2 m is met by the constellation average value.